 The garden is great, very beautiful with something for every season.
 It has many paths to explore and the sunsets from the top are very nice too!
 The place is hardly ever crowded.
 And the noise from the busy roads that pass by, is very limited.
-Meguro Sky Garden is a very good place for a picnic, but just remember that as there are no rubbish bins you need to take your rubbish with you when you leave.
+Meguro Sky Garden is a very good place for a picnic, but just remember that as there are no rubbish bins you need to take your rubbish when you leave.

 If you are looking for something unusual to see; have a picnic in an interesting place, or; a lover of architecture/engineering Meguro Sky Garden might be the place for you.
 You can see its (Japanese) website here.